 Geriatric Care Managers and Home Care

 One of the advantages of using a geriatric care manager to help coordinate care is that GCMs are professionals who are trained to work with a number of different types of people and organizations.
 A GCM can help coordinate health care, work with legal professionals and coordinate with your chosen in-home care agency.
-Home care agencies, like the top providers of in home care in Burlington and the surrounding area at Advanced Home Health Care, work seamlessly with geriatric care managers to help alleviate family stress and boost quality of life in the home.
+Home care agencies, like the top providers of in home care in Mount Pleasant and the surrounding area at Advanced Home Health Care, work seamlessly with geriatric care managers to help alleviate family stress and boost quality of life in the home.